Aaron Rowe: Huddersfield Town

-He scored his first goal for the club on 9 January 2021 in a 3-2 FA Cup defeat to Plymouth Argyle. and his first league goal on 17 April 2021 in the 2-0 EFL Championship away win against Nottingham Forest.
+He scored his first goal for the club on 9 January 2021 in a 3–2 FA Cup defeat to Plymouth Argyle and his first league goal on 17 April 2021 in the 2–0 EFL Championship away win against Nottingham Forest.

 On 31 January 2023, Rowe joined League Two club Stockport County on loan for the remainder of the season.

+Crewe Alexandra (loan)

+On 30 August 2023, Rowe joined League Two side Crewe Alexandra on a season-long loan.
+He made his Crewe debut on 2 September 2023, coming on as a 75th minute replacement for Courtney Baker-Richardson and providing an assist for Crewe's third goal, scored by Chris Long, in a 3–1 win over Milton Keynes Dons at Gresty Road.
+Rowe scored his first Crewe goals on 14 November 2023, netting twice in the first half of the side's 3–1 FA Cup first round replay win at Derby County.

+Gillingham

+On 7 June 2024, Rowe agreed to join League Two side Gillingham upon the expiration of his Huddersfield Town contract.

 Personal life

 Rowe is the younger brother of former Southampton man Omar Rowe, who has played in Cyprus.
+He is of Jamaican descent.